PrinceDavis/koa-request-validation/README.md

 Looking for clean way to run validation against http request parameters, body, and query string is koajs?

-Koa-request-validation uses joi schema to validate ensure you are good to go
+Koa-request-validation uses joi schema to create rules that http requests can be validated against.

 ## Installation
 ```bash